IsaacSchemm/DeviantArtFs/README.md

 * The `tier.stats` field is not supported due to serialization issues on DeviantArt's end (the empty object `{}` can be rendered as `[]` by the server).
 * The `api_session` return object is not supported.

-## Examples

-* **ExampleConsoleApp**: An F# console application that shows some data on the current user's recent (and not-so-recent) submissions, along with some of their Sta.sh info.
-Reads the access token interactively from standard input.
-* **ExampleConsoleApp3**: An F# console application that submits a picture to Sta.sh and then publishes it to DeviantArt.
-* **GalleryViewer**: A VB.NET app that lets you see the "All" view of someone's gallery and read the descriptions of individual submissions.
-  Uses the Client Credentials grant and stores tokens in a file.
-* **WebApp**: An ASP.NET Core app written in C# that lets you view someone's gallery folders and corresponding submission thumbnails.
-  Uses the Client Credentials grant and stores tokens in a database.

 ## Authentication

 See also: https://www.deviantart.com/developers/authentication

 The DeviantArtAuth module provides methods to support the Authorization Code grant type (getting tokens from an authorization code and refreshing tokens).

-If you are writing a Windows desktop application, the package DeviantArtFs.WinForms package uses Internet Explorer to provide a way to get a code or token from the user.

 If you need to store the access token somewhere (such as in a database or file), you may want to create your own class that implements the